-In years, numerous haptic-based innovations have emerged to enhance mobile accessibility for individuals with visual impairments~\cite{EHR11, EHR12, EHR13}.
-A foundational development in this domain was the creation of the Optacon in 1971, a device that allowed visual impaired users to read printed text by converting visual characters into tactile stimuli via a matrix of vibrating pins. ~\cite{EHR6, EHR7}.
-Building on this foundational work, the research of Refreshable Tactile Displays (RTDs) explores the emerging potential of it as an innovative solution for improving graphical accessibility for individuals who are blind or have low vision~\cite{rfrs,rfrs2}.
-These dynamic hardware devices, typically composed of pin-based actuated surfaces, enable the tactile rendering of spatial and graphical content, including both braille and complex data visualisations and support real-time updates, user interaction, and the possibility of user-generated content.
-Via tactile perception is also being explored through other haptic modalities, such as vibrotactile feedback.
-In 2021, a research team from Norway developed and evaluated a prototype vibro-audio map (VAM) designed to convey complex graphical information through non-visual means~\cite{map}.
-This multisensory interface utilizes haptic feedback on vibratory touchscreens combined with auditory cues.
-This research provides compelling evidence for the effectiveness of multimodal systems that integrate haptic and auditory feedback for non-visual spatial information transmission.
+Recently, numerous haptic-based innovations have emerged to enhance mobile accessibility for individuals with visual impairments~\cite{EHR11, EHR12, EHR13}.
+A foundational development in this domain was the creation of the Optacon in 1971, a device that allows VI users to read printed text by converting visual characters into tactile stimuli via a matrix of vibrating pins~\cite{EHR6, EHR7}.
+Building on this foundational work, research on refreshable tactile displays explores the emerging potential as an innovative solution for improving graphical accessibility for individuals who are blind or have low vision~\cite{rfrs,rfrs2}.
+The dynamic hardware devices, typically comprising pin-based actuated surfaces, enable the tactile rendering of spatial and graphical content, including Braille and complex data visualizations, and support real-time updates, user interaction, and the possibility of user-generated content.
+Tactile perception is also being explored through other haptic modalities, such as vibrotactile feedback.
+In 2021, a research team from Norway developed and evaluated a prototype vibro–audio map designed to convey complex graphical information through nonvisual means~\cite{map}.
+This multisensory interface uses haptic feedback on vibratory touchscreens combined with auditory cues.
+This research provides compelling evidence for the effectiveness of multimodal systems that integrate haptic and auditory feedback for nonvisual spatial information transmission.

-However, this reliance on dedicated haptic hardware as mentioned introduces critical limitations.
-Specifically, the dependence on specialized equipment and the frequent need for controlled usage environments restrict the technology's immediate scalability and practical deployment.
+However, the reliance on dedicated haptic hardware introduces critical limitations.
+Specifically, the dependence on specialized equipment and the frequent need for controlled usage environments restrict the technology’s immediate scalability and practical deployment.